From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Instrumentator().instrument(app).expose(app)

-That one line gives me /metrics for observability.
+That one line exposes /metrics for observability.

 templates/index.html (UI)

-I keep the UI intentionally minimal:
+The UI is intentionally minimal:

 1. Input a